 A quick spray from your garden hose will often be enough to eliminate the gunk sticking to the bottom of your trash can.

 The second thing you can do is to keep your trash can covered.
 Flies are tiny, and if there’s a spot for them to get into your trash can, they’ll find it.
 Keeping flies out of your trash can will require you to seal up any holes or cracks in your trash can.
 Keep a lid on it to minimize the chances of flies finding their way into the massive hole in the top.

-However, if you let your trash sit in the can for more than a week, you greatly increase the chances of maggots appearing.
+However, if you let your trash sit in the can for over a week, you significantly increase the chances of maggots appearing.

 Ways to Kill Maggots Growing in Your Trash Can

 If you discover maggots growing in your trash can, don’t fret.
 You can do several things to kill them and take back control.